-This article contains affiliate links, which means that if you happen to make a purchase, I may receive a small commission at no extra cost to you.
+This article may contain affiliate links, which means that if you happen to make a purchase, I may receive a small commission at no extra cost to you.
+Please read our privacy policy for more information.

 Telegraph Cove History